 Have you or someone you know used a Public Defender or court appointed attorney?
 What was your experience?

-All court records are are public records and are available upon request.
+All court records are public records and are available upon request.
 They contain a case file containing a docket and every documents filed in the course of your case.
 You are able to access court records via the Lyon County website, or at the Lyon County Clerk of Court where the case was filed.

 Clerk of Court